blackfireio/player/README.rst

 * Test code with unit test integration (PHPUnit, Behat, Codeception, ...);

-* Test code behavior from the outside thanks to the native Blackfire integration -- aka *Unit Tests from the HTTP layer* (tm).
+* Test code behavior from the outside thanks to the native Blackfire Profiler integration -- aka *Unit Tests from the HTTP layer* (tm).

 Blackfire Player executes scenarios written in a special DSL (by convention,